How to Design The Natural Diamond Engagement Ring of Your Dreams

 6. Get creative: it’s all in the details

-Different metal finishes, detailing, unique side stones and the personalization of a ring with engravings and other hidden elements is what really allows for a ring to stand apart.
+Different metal finishes, detailing, unique side stones and the personalization of a ring with engravings and other hidden elements is what really allows for a engagement ring design to stand apart.
 “I have the most fun when clients tell me stories about things that are significant to them and their relationship, and I am able to figure out how to incorporate them into the ring,” says Simpkins, who integrates symbols and characters, such as flowers, birthstones and spiritual motifs, on the insides of the rings she designs.

-Simpkins always provides clients with sketches of their diamond engagement rings for approval, and then 3-D renderings are made before wax molds are carved for each design.
+Simpkins always provides clients with sketches of their diamond engagement ring designs for approval, and then 3-D renderings are made before wax molds are carved for each design.
 Make sure you approve your ring every step of the way to ensure you are getting everything you want.
 And don’t be afraid to make modifications along the way (just make sure to do so before the wax mold is made).

 7. Buy a diamond engagement ring without leaving home